 Public safety uses Bergen.edu as a primary method to relay information and data.
-We believe that full transparency in our policies, procedures and statistics helps foster a healthy understanding of public safety in our College environment.
-In the portal, you can familiarize yourself with the Annual Security Report, the Emergency Handbook and weather updates (among many other topics).
+We believe that full transparency in our policies, procedures and statistics helps foster a clear understanding of safety in our College environment.
+In the public safety portal, you can familiarize yourself with the Annual Security Report, the Emergency Handbook and weather updates among many other topics.